kmesiab/go-mesiab-sdk/README.md

 ## Linting 🧹

-The makefile and github actions are configured to run two linters, the `golangci-lint` and `markdownlint`
+The makefile and GitHub actions are configured to run two linters, the `golangci-lint` and `markdownlint`

 🌐 [Markdown Lint](https://github.com/DavidAnson/markdownlint) -